ThantHTUT/ThantHTUT/README.md

 ### Hi there, I'm Thant Htut Aung!

-I'm passionate about **Machine Learning Algorithms, Deep Learning Architectures**.
+I'm passionate about **Machine Learning Algorithms and Deep Learning Architectures**.
 Currently, I'm working on projects related to **OCR and chatbot development**.

 ---